neondatabase/website/content/docs/guides/render.md

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.
 - A Render account.
 If you do not have one, sign up at [Render](https://render.com) to get started.
 - A GitHub account.
-Render integrates with public Github providers for continuous deployment.
+Render integrates with public GitHub providers for continuous deployment.
 So, you'd need a GitHub account to upload your application code.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.

 ## Setting up your Neon database